 The hidden costs: Why unpredictable pricing is a problem

-The pushback against Cursor’s pricing change wasn’t just about the cost itself, it was about the sudden loss of predictability.
-For professional developers and businesses, knowing what your software expenses will be each month is essential.
+The pushback against Cursor’s pricing change wasn't just about the cost itself, it was about the sudden loss of predictability.
+For professional developers and the teams that pay for them, knowing what your software expenses will be each month is essential.
 A tool that feels like a slot machine, where costs can unexpectedly balloon, is a tough pill to swallow.
-This model basically turns a developer tool into another piece of cloud infrastructure, like an AWS service, that you have to constantly monitor to avoid a nasty bill at the end of the month.
+This model basically turns a developer tool into another piece of cloud infrastructure, like an AWS line item, that you have to constantly monitor to avoid a nasty bill at the end of the month.
+It’s the same anxiety you’ll find in threads about Copilot pricing, GitHub pricing, or GitLab pricing once usage-based tiers enter the picture.

 Cursor pricing: Balancing power with predictability